Payment Form configuration options

 Date fields other than the Birthday field use a calendar selection pop-out to make it easy to select a certain date.

-Merge fields for default values
+Merge fields

 When using merge fields, keep in mind: